 - Sprinkle the cake mix evenly over the apple pie filling.
 Do not mix it in, you want it layered across the top.

-- Chop nuts to small pieces.
-I use my Pampered Chef manual food processor to make these small.
+- Chop nuts into small pieces.
+I use a manual food processor to make these small.

 - Bake in the preheated oven for 1 hour, 15 minutes.